Volument data model

 Volument is an order of magnitude faster than traditional A/B testing.
 Here's why:

-- Sampling from leading indicators.
+- Uses leading indicators for sampling.
 Instead of waiting for key conversions that happen rarely, Volument pulls out results from each page view.
-These leading indicators make the bulk of your analytical data.
+Youll get the results faster, because these leading indicators make the bulk of your analytical data.

 - Low sample variance.
 With Volument, you no longer need to wait for the results to settle down after the wide gap in the early stages of the experiment.
 Volument A/B tests are “apples-to-apples”: both variants measure the conversion flow from the first touch to the end of the visitor lifetime.
 You'll get sane results early on.